rkirov/blog/content/posts/incremental_computation_2.md

 implementing the particular algorithms for incremental computation is called 'adapt-comp' in reference to the original work by Acar, et.al.

-The distance function example from part 1 looks like this in adaptive
+The distance function example from part 1 of the blog post looks like this using the library:
-computation:

 ```typescript
 const x = comp(pure(1));